Today’s economy is driven by innovation, and the proper protection of innovation is vital.

-As noted above, a breach of trade-mark secrets can be enforced only in provincial courts.
-Consequently where there is a breach of a trade secret and potentially an infringement of a patent, the preferred venue for resolving both matters would be the provincial court with jurisdiction over the defendant.
+As noted previously, a breach of trademark secrets can be enforced only in provincial courts.
+Consequently, where there is a breach of a trade secret and potentially an infringement of a patent, the preferred venue for resolving both matters would be the provincial court with jurisdiction over the defendant.

 In a similar fashion, other types of proceedings can often be joined together.
-For instance, a patent and a trade-mark case can be joined depending on the circumstances.
+For instance, a patent and a trademark case can be joined depending on the circumstances.
 In addition, sometimes an attack based on the Competition Act can be joined with a Patent Act defence.
-Consequently, IP litigation is not always a matter of simply enforcing one right to the exclusion of others, but often involves a portfolio of issues, both core IP and related matters, touching on areas including trade secret law and competition law among others.
+Consequently, intellectual property litigation is not always a matter of simply enforcing one right to the exclusion of others, but often involves a portfolio of issues, both core intellectual property and related matters, touching on areas including trade secret law and competition law among others.

 Learn more about Gowlings’ services in this area at gowlings.com/ip.